 Forget your marathons, your bike rides and your mountain climbs.
 For a truly unique test of skill and endurance, the only place to be is a muddy peat bog just outside Llanwrtyd Wells in Mid Wales.

-Here you'll find the challenging Bog Triathlon and its sister event, the globally famous World Bog Snorkelling Championships, which take place over the August Bank Holiday weekend.
+Here you'll find the challenging Rude Health Bog Triathlon and its sister event, the globally famous Rude Health World Bogsnorkelling Championships, which take place over the August Bank Holiday weekend.
 Whether you want to get down and dirty as a competitor or simply watch these brave athletes push themselves to the limits, it's one of our most entertaining and unusual events.

-Like many of history's greatest ideas, the World Bog Snorkelling Championship was initially conceived in a pub.
+Like many of history's greatest ideas, the World Bogsnorkelling Championship was initially conceived in a pub.
 Specifically, the Neuadd Arms in Llanwrtyd Wells, a small town in the Mid Wales uplands.
-Now in its 33rd year, this unorthodox event is an unmissable part of our sporting calendar.
+This unorthodox event is an unmissable part of our sporting calendar.
 But don't take our word for it.
 Lonely Planet described it as one of the world's top 50 'must-do' experiences.

-More than three decades since its inception, the Bog World Championships now attracts competitors from as far afield as Sweden, Germany, the Czech Republic and even Australia.
+More than three decades since its inception, the event now attracts competitors from as far afield as Sweden, Germany, the Czech Republic and even Australia.

 Time in the trench